 Application Instructions (for on-line application)

-- copies of your undergraduate and veterinary school transcripts - photocopies are acceptable, but all pages should be included
+- Academic Transcripts from all academic institutions attended - copies of your undergraduate and veterinary school transcripts - photocopies are acceptable, but all pages should be included

 For the letters of recommendation, you should provide e-mail addresses for individuals who you have asked to upload a confidential letter.
 Instructions for submission of the letters of recommendation will be provided to your referees.
 You should also provide each referee with one of the cover sheets below and ask them to submit it with their letter of recommendation.
 Please make sure to ask your referees in advance before entering their email address in the online application.
 It is important that references be carefully selected.
 The individuals writing letters in support of your application (referee) should be able to comment on your qualifications for a career in your chosen field of study.
-All letters should be submitted before the February 8, 2019 midnight EST deadline.
+All letters should be submitted before the application deadline.

 The online application will also ask you to provide other information about yourself, your education, and your research interests.

 Finally, all Universities in the United States are required to collect information to ensure Equal Employment and Opportunity.